 I began my whitewater career as a photographer for a rafting company in Colorado, but when my husband and I decided to relocate to Montana (he’s been a raft guide for 5 years) I decided to make the leap from shore to boat and become a guide as well.
 This is my first year guiding for Montana Raft and I’m absolutely loving it so far.

-My guests often ask me what I do on my day off.
 Since I’m married to a fellow raft guide, my answer is often, “I go rafting!”
 One doesn’t usually become a raft guide if they don’t love being on the river, so it’s usually a no brainer on a nice day off to head back out without customers in your boat.

 My husband and I are lucky enough to own our own raft that is a smaller and more sporty version of the rafts we guide commercially.
 Because of its size, we can run narrow lines through rocks and down side channels we usually wouldn’t be able to in the larger rafts.

 We usually take our time and float down the river at our own leisurely pace, stopping to snorkel by some exceptionally beautiful limestone or catching side eddies to try and surf a small wave coming off of a rock ledge (yes, you can SURF in a boat!).
+A river guide doesn’t get many days off, so we have to take advantage of it all.

 If we’ve thought far enough ahead to pack snacks or lunch we’ll stop in a picturesque spot to enjoy it while we watch other paddlers come down the river.
 Sometimes, if we’re feeling really brave or want to re-run a rapid, we’ll pull our boat on shore and hike it up to the beginning again.
 (Warning, would not attempt this without good footwear and lots of caution.)